David Shackleton

 Sir David James Shackleton (21 November 1863 – 1 August 1938) was a cotton worker and trade unionist who became the third Labour Member of Parliament in the United Kingdom, following the formation of the Labour Representation Committee.
 He later became a senior civil servant.

+Early life and career

 Shackleton was born in Cloughfold near Rawtenstall, Lancashire.
 He became a cotton worker at the age of nine.
 He rose through the ranks of the cotton weavers' union and became general secretary of the Textile Factory Workers Association.
 He was a member of the Darwen Town Council, and member of the Blackburn Chamber of Commerce.

+Political career

 Although the textile workers had not yet joined the LRC, Shackleton was appointed its candidate for the Clitheroe by-election in 1902.
 Philip Snowden, who had been considered by the Independent Labour Party, withdrew from the race.
 The Liberals and Conservatives also withdrew, sensing Shackleton's strong lead.
 He was thus elected unopposed on 1 August 1902.
 The textile workers' unions affiliated to the LRC shortly afterwards.
 Shackleton served as Chairman of the Parliamentary Labour Party for a period.